Olivia Ward ’23 and President Michael Elliott

 Season 1: Episode 1

-President Elliott sits down with Olivia Ward ’23, a law, jurisprudence and social thought and economics double-major, and an active member of AC Votes, to talk about the importance of voting, the work of the student organization and more.
+President Elliott sits down with Olivia Ward ’23, a law, jurisprudence and social thought and economics double-major, to talk about the importance of voting, the work of the student organization and more.

 Welcome to AC Votes!